armygogames/Custom-string-Encoder.py/README.md

 ![Final Result](https://github.com/armygogames/Custom-string-Encoder.py/assets/141536305/e2bd1e7f-af00-4386-8456-ce949f639338)

 as you can see we got the same input as we typed in which is Hello World.

+After you're done using it, type quit, or press the close button.

 That's it for the code, Have fun using it